15. Coaches must watch their players in competitions

 Emotional responses

-But also pay close attention to subtle situations such as distractions from off-court, parents ‘support’, even your coach ‘support’.
+But also pay close attention to subtle situations such as distractions from off-court, parents ‘support’, and even your coach ‘support’.

-The way players react in tournaments often surprises coaches, if they are actually there
+The way players react in tournaments often surprises coaches, if they are actually there.

 How often do you discuss with your players how they could react in a competition, or do you leave this to chance and hope that they “gain experience” without your preparations?